ericnjkim/transcription_tool/README.md

 ### Installation and running:
-This project used python3.12 and can be run directly in an editor or through a terminal by running `python scripts/qt/transcriptor_main.py`.
+This project used python3.12 and can be run directly in an editor or through a terminal with an active venv by running
+`python scripts/qt/transcriptor_main.py`.

 ### Using the tool:
 The gui works in a two stage process.